schx006/duplicity-backup/INSTALL.md

 ---

 ¹ Users must modify the install command if they are using an OS distribution other than Debian Linux family.
+² See gpg(1) man page for more information.